So you want to land that plumb job as a Digital Marketing Executive or Manager.

 Nope.
 Thats just half the battle won.
 And its a road without end.

-You have to get content marketing going.
+In your job as the digital marketing warrior – you have to get content marketing going.
 Content marketing refers to publishing really solid stuff that actually means something to your clients, your partners and associates (influencers, distributors, channel partners, etc).
 With a lot of content going out – you will want to score for thousands of keywords which will pull in even more leads and extend your sphere of influence.
 You will want your articles to be so AWESOME people in your industry will want to point your way and say in hush respecftul tones that your company is the LEADER.

 That will take a lot of keyword research – you can use tools like Google Adwords Keyword Planner or LSIGraph.com or even something like (get this) KeywordShitter.com to find out what people are searcing for and to get ideas for articles.